Communication

 Strategy and Tactics

 Germans, those leading as well as those being led, prefer generally formulated, mission oriented tasks.
 The mission addresses more the what and less the how.
 Responsibilitiy for the how lies with the implementer on the tactical level.
-Patterns
+Examples

 Strategy Formulation

 Germans believe that important decisions should be reached via consensus.
 Ideally within the entire team, but at least among its key members.
 Once made, those decisions are best implemented when communicated, understood and accepted by the broader organization.
-Patterns
+Examples

 Strategy Modification

 Germans expect room to interpret decisions when implementing them.
 In certain situations Germans will deviate considerably from a decision which they, as subject matter experts, judge to be unwise, counterproductive, or harmful to the business.
-Patterns
+Examples

 Lines of Communication

 Because Germans, those leading as well as those being led, prefer generally formulated, mission oriented tasks (more what, less how), they maintain longer lines of communication: less interaction, less frequent status meetings, fewer iterations on tactical issues.
-Patterns
+Examples

 Feedback